-The fall time in New York City, was so enchanting.
+The fall time in New York City was so enchanting.
 A small compliance of leaves accompanies the crisp dull air just to tie off the loud awakening of the metropolitan each morning.
 I get to watch the whole world wake up.
 It was very fascinating to me.
 There is something about watching the world when you’re lonely.
 You watch couples, as they stroll by displaying their affection for another as they observe the city.
-Than, you see those people that are contemplating.
-They are not sure, what to do in this huge world.
+Then, you see those people who are contemplating.
+They are not sure what to do in this huge world.
 They are looking.
 You can tell they are doing this because there is an enthusiasm in their eye, that needs to be satisfied.
 Either they are looking to find themselves in the city, or for someone else to find them.
 They are usually walking with their heads downcast, or with the chatter accompanying them as they walk through the park silently.

 They are blocking out the world.
 They don’t want to be bothered.
 This is either because they have given up on the exquisite sights and sounds nature has provided for us, or just because they have not found what they are looking for yet.

-I consider me of these many people that meander the city.
+I consider me of these many people who meander the city.
 I am still looking.
 I am looking for something that I have not found yet.
 It may be myself, it may be somebody else, it may be something.
 You see, I never was quite sure.
 I am looking for something, yet I don’t know what yet.
 This happens when everything you ever knew what was taken from you.
 I began to understand these people, who I always thought were pities to the universe.

 My further escape, was watching the night sky after the city had cleared.
 It gives you guidance.
 It gives you hope.
 Maybe this vast world has a lot to offer; just when you begin to seek and look for it.
 For me, I saw stars in people.
 My star was always, Lawrence.
 When he vanished from my life, he left me looking.
 Looking for a star, a star like him.
 Searching.
 Looking for guidance in this cynical world.
 I was never the same.
 I rely on the vast nature, searching people, and optimistically qualities of life to lead me to my next venture.
 Good things are supposed to come to you, right?